python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/contributing/bot.md

 To make setup much easier, there is a file called `bootstrap_config.py` that represents a script to bootstrap the configuration for you and help you get started immediately without having to spend much time copying ids from your newly created server into your configuration file.

-**Note**

-This phase can be skipped and done manually, but would require extra manual work.
+**Note**: This phase can be skipped and done manually, but would require extra manual work.

 ##### 1. Script setup
 ##### 1.1.
 Environment variables